devbarr28/CSC4710_Project/README.md

 -Open Eclispe and configure your project facets and server to match your Apache Tomcat and Java JDK that were installed prior.

--Import your repository and make sure all files are configured
+-Import your repository and make sure all files are configured correctly.

 ## Usage